 An instructive example is the \bfi{photoelectric effect}, the measurement of a classical free electromagnetic field by means of a photomultiplier.
 A detailed discussion is given in Chapter 9 of \sca{Mandel \& Wolf} \cite{ManW}; here we only give an informal summary of their account.

 Classical input to a quantum system is conventionally represented in the Hamiltonian of the quantum system by an interaction term containing the classical source as an external field or potential.
-In the semiclassical analysis of the photoelectric effect, the detector is modelled as a many-electron quantum system while the incident light triggering the detector is modelled as an external electromagnetic field.
-The result of the analysis is that if the classical field consists of electromagnetic waves (light) with a frequency exceeding some threshold then the detector emits a random stream of photoelectrons with a rate which, for not too strong light, is proportional to the intensity of the incindent light.
-The predictions are quantitiatively correct for normal light.
+In the semiclassical analysis of the photoelectric effect, the detector is modelled as a many-electron quantum system, while the incident light triggering the detector is modelled as an external electromagnetic field.
+The result of the analysis is that if the classical field consists of electromagnetic waves (light) with a frequency exceeding some threshold then the detector emits a random stream of photoelectrons with a rate that, for not too strong light, is proportional to the intensity of the incident light.
+The predictions are quantitatively correct for normal light.

-The response of the detector to the light is statistical, and only the rate (a short time mean) with which the electron are emitted bears a quantitiative relation with the intensity.
+The response of the detector to the light is statistical, and only the rate (a short time mean) with which the electrons are emitted bears a quantitative relation with the intensity.
 Thus the emitted photoelectrons form a statistical measurement of the intensity of the incident light.

-The results on this analysis are somewhat surprising: The discrete nature of the electron emissions imply that a photodetector responds to classica light as if it were composed of randomly arriving photons (the explanation of the photoeffect for which Einstein received the Nobel prize), although the semiclassical model used to derive the quantitiatively correct predictions does not involve photons at all!
+The results on this analysis are somewhat surprising: The discrete nature of the electron emissions imply that a photodetector responds to classical light as if it were composed of randomly arriving photons (the explanation of the photoeffect for which Einstein received the Nobel prize), although the semiclassical model used to derive the quantitatively correct predictions does not involve photons at all!